maptimeLA/d3-foodpantries/README.md

 Here's some code to get us a tooltip.

 Inside the "step5" folder is a file that uses D3's mouse events to show and hide a tooltip div, while populating it with data from the GeoJSON file.

+## Step 6 - Push your own map to github.
+Duplicate the "index.html" file in the "step6" folder.
+Give it your name or something like ```jschleuss.html``` without spaces.

+Then create your own visualization.
+The GeoJSON file in this folder has more columns of data.
+Maybe use [ColorBrewer](http://colorbrewer2.org) to find some better colors.